Matrix

 Multiplication of Matrices

-If A is an m × r matrix and B is an r × n matrix, the product AB is an m × n matrix whose entry from row i and column j is the sum of the products of the corresponding entries from row i of A and column j of B.
+If is an matrix and is an matrix, the product is an matrix whose entry from row and column is the sum of the products of the corresponding entries from row of and column of .

-The entry (AB)ij in row i and column j of AB is given by
+in row and column of is given by

-- The element at row 1 and column 1 of AB is obtained from summing up the product of corresponding entries of row 1 of A and column 1 of B, i.e.
+- The element at row 1 and column 1 of is obtained from summing up the product of corresponding entries of row 1 of and column 1 of , i.e.

-- The element at row 1 and column 2 of AB is obtained from summing up the product of corresponding entries of row 1 of A and column 2 of B, i.e.
+- The element at row 1 and column 2 of is obtained from summing up the product of corresponding entries of row 1 of and column 2 of , i.e.

-- The element at row 2 and column 1 of AB is obtained from summing up the product of corresponding entries of row 2 of A and column 1 of B, i.e.
+- The element at row 2 and column 1 of is obtained from summing up the product of corresponding entries of row 2 of and column 1 of , i.e.

 - And so on